synw/smsexpress/README.md

 **sms**: send a sms to a contact:

 ```
-? rcontact » sms Name_of_contact This is the message text
+? smsexpress » sms Name_of_contact This is the message text
 ```

 Note: use _ to replace spaces in the contact names